The Classification of Two-Dimensional Extended Topological Field Theories: Acknowledgements

 \section{Acknowledgements}

-Above all, I wish to thank my graduate advisor, Peter Teichner, for his support and guidance.
+Above all, I wish to thank my Ph.D. advisor, Peter Teichner, for his support and guidance.
 Without his help this would not have been possible.
-I felt that he has always provided an atmosphere of encouragement in which I was free to explore my mathematical flights of fancy.
 I would especially like to thank Peter for suggesting, after hearing an earlier attempt at the main theorems of this work, that I learn Cerf theory.

 I would also like to extend my gratitude to Stephan Stolz.
 It was a conversation with him which initially sparked my serious interest in the 2-dimensional bordism bicategory.
 Thinking that 2-dimensional extended topological theories were fairly easy, I was certain that the value associated to the circle should be the center of the algebra associated to the point.
 Stephan pointed out to me that, on the contrary, it should be the universal trace space.
 It turns out we were both right, as Lemma \ref{LemmaCircle=Center} now shows.
 I would also like to thank him for our numerous conversations since that time.
 His insights have always been extremely helpful.